 OTHER THAN GARLIC, SPINACH IS THE LATEST food crop I sow here—and my earliest harvest reaped each spring.
-To celebrate the coming of fall today, and with it Fall Fest (the continuation of the popular cross-blog event that was Summer Fest), we’re talking spinach: recipes, of course, thanks to my culinary colleagues—but also how to grow it.
-Which starts with my planting a row today.
+To celebrate the approach of fall, a reminder on how to grow it.

 I have been known to plant spinach in my mittens, actually, as late as Thanksgiving, and again as early as March if the raised beds have drained out and the soil is workable.